knnaraghi/fewshot/README.md

 ```

  Data augmentation and layer-wise learning rates are not used here like in the original paper.
- In addition, a contrastive loss fuction was used which provided improvement in performance.
+ In addition, a contrastive loss function was used which provided improvement in performance.
 Be careful changing
- any parameters or hyperparemeters especially for the network utilizing contrastive loss.
+ any parameters or hyperparameters especially for the network utilizing contrastive loss.
 The model utilizing
  contrastive loss was somewhat difficult to implement as either the model did not train at all or gradient
  updates resulted in gradient explosion.
 The implementation of the contrastive loss function itself differs
  from the standard one found as a utility in the Keras repository.
  If you would like to train for more batch iterations you can do so by changing the variable in